Bangladesh Nationalist Party: 1990 mass uprising

 The movement against Ershad started gaining momentum in October 1990.
 The BNP-led 7-party alliance, the Awami League-led 8-party alliance and the Leftist 5-party alliance started a movement to usurp Ershad on 10 October 1990 and declared a nationwide strike on that day.
 The strike claimed 5 lives, including three BNP activists who were rallying in front of the central office of the Jatiya Party when Jatiya Party cadres opened fire on the crowd.

-On 28 November, the opposition parties including BNP and its student wing defied the curfew and state of emergency and came out with large processions.
-The curfew and state of emergency was the last resort for Ershad which became ineffective by the end of November 1990.
-On 3 December, the protests became more violent and many died.
+On 28 November, the opposition parties, including BNP and its student wing, defied the curfew and state of emergency and came out with large processions.
+The curfew and state of emergency were the last resort for Ershad, which became ineffective by the end of November 1990.
+On 3 December, the protests became more violent, and many died.
 Bombs were hurled at the Army Welfare Building, the Sena Kalyan Bhaban at Motijheel.
 From 27 November to 3 December, more than fifty protesters died.
-On 4 December, the mass uprising took place and Ershad declared his resignation.
+On 4 December, the mass uprising took place, and Ershad declared his resignation.

-Dhaka University Central Students' Union (DUCSU) which has always been a centre of all popular movements in the history of Bangladesh came under the control of Bangladesh Jatiotabadi Chatra Dal after the election of 3 June 1990.
+Dhaka University Central Students' Union (DUCSU), which has always been a centre of all popular movements in the history of Bangladesh, came under the control of Bangladesh Jatiotabadi Chatra Dal after the election of 3 June 1990.
 The Amanullah Aman-Khairul Kabir Khokan panel backed by Chatra Dal won all the posts and took the lead of the students' movement in the University of Dhaka.

 The Chatra Dal-led DUCSU committee allied with all existing student groups on the campus, Sarbadaliya Chatra Oikya Parishad (All-party Students Alliance Council) and staged a demonstration on 1 October 1990.
 The protests turned violent after the police firing on a rally of Chatra Dal on 10 October that claimed the life of Naziruddin Jehad, a Chatra Dal leader from Sirajganj who came to Dhaka to join the rally against Ershad.

 The series of student protests compelled the Ershad regime to think about a safe exit.

-On 7 December 1989, the BNP-supported White panel of teachers got the highest number of Deans elected from their panel including Professor Anwarullah Chowdhury, Professor S M Faiz, Assistant Professor M. Anwar Hossain and Associate Professor Humayun Ahmed.
+On 7 December 1989, the BNP-supported White panel of teachers got the highest number of Deans elected from their panel, including Professor Anwarullah Chowdhury, Professor S M Faiz, Assistant Professor M. Anwar Hossain and Associate Professor Humayun Ahmed.

 The pro-BNP white panel of teachers, which dominated the Dhaka University Teachers Association, declared an all-out movement against the Ershad regime in 1990.
-All the teachers decided to resign from their posts on 29 November and confirmed their decision of not returning to classes until the fall of Ershad.
+All the teachers decided to resign from their posts on 29 November and confirmed their decision not to return to classes until the fall of Ershad.
 The firm reaction from the teachers jeopardised the Ershad regime.

-After the fall of Ershad, because of the commitment to the national interest the White panel of teachers won a decisive victory on 24 December 1990 in the election of Dhaka University Teachers Association once again with Professor Anwarullah Chowdhury as the President of the association with Professor M. Anwar Hossain as the general secretary.
+After the fall of Ershad, because of the commitment to the national interest, the White panel of teachers won a decisive victory on 24 December 1990 in the election of the Dhaka University Teachers Association once again, with Professor Anwarullah Chowdhury as the President of the association, with Professor M. Anwar Hossain as the general secretary.